Marketing data startup Segment raises $64M

 He’s also hoping to see Segment turn into a broader platform, where third parties can build products that tap into its data — he said there are already more than 200 tools built on top of Segment, with 30 percent of them created by partners, rather than Segment itself.

 The new round brings Segment’s total funding to $109 million.
-Previous investors Accel, Thrive Capital, Ron Conway’s SV Angel, and NEA also participated.Featured Image: Segment
+Previous investors Accel, Thrive Capital, SV Angel, and NEA also participated.Featured Image: Segment

 0